-4.6.26.
+4.6.27.
 LdapMonitor

 The LDAP monitor tests for LDAP service availability.
 The LDAP monitor first tries to establish a TCP connection on the specified port.
 Then, if it succeeds, it will attempt to establish an LDAP connection and do a simple search.
 If the search returns a result within the specified timeout and attempts, the service will be considered available.
 The scope of the LDAP search is limited to the immediate subordinates of the base object.
 The LDAP search is anonymous by default.
 The LDAP monitor makes use of the com.novell.ldap.LDAPConnection class.
+This monitor implements placeholder substitution in parameter values.